News & Buzz

 So last year, Smith subscribed to GotVMail.
 The phone service provides a professionally recorded greeting, voice mail for multiple mailboxes, a follow-me feature that forwards inbound calls to her wireless phone—and even a toll-free number for inbound calls.

 “My company seems a lot bigger than it is and this helps me do that,” said Smith, who relocated her woman’s accessories and style business to an east Boca Raton storefront last month.

 Smith isn’t alone.
 To date, some 40,000 small and home-based businesses subscribe to the GotVMail service, the company noted.
 Home-based entrepreneurs, corporate sales representatives, eBay “power sellers” and small business owners who want to look larger—like Smith—are ideal customers for the service, said David Powers, a vice president with GotVMail.
 The average company using the service has around four employees, though it can accommodate 10 or more.
 Some have 50 or more salespeople around the country and using the service, Powers said.

 Like Smith, users can log on or call in to change settings, greetings and instructions.
 She can change mailbox directories, record new greetings, program or change the follow-me or forwarding number where inbound calls will ring, and view a log of all inbound calls—even hang-ups.
 Like similar “follow-me” services, callers say their name and Smith can decide whether to take the call or send it to voice mail.

 Smith even wrote a greeting and had GotVMail polish the script and professionally record it.
 Available voice talent varies, Powers said.
-The company has international talent, like from the United Kingdom, polished readers for professional firms like legal or accounting practices, those with accents based on regions of the country, or even people of color for minority-owned companies.
+The company has international talent, like from the United Kingdom, polished readers for professional firms like legal or accounting practices, or even those with accents based on regions of the country.

 “It’s based on what sound you want to project,” he said.
 “A barbecue place is different from a law firm.”